cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto.md

 All elements are encoded as a 32-byte string.
 Decoding proceeds as follows:

 1. First, interpret the string as an integer s in little-endian representation.
-If the resulting value is >= p, decoding fails.
+If the length of the string is not 32 bytes, or if the resulting value is >= p, decoding fails.
+   * Note: unlike [@RFC7748] field element decoding, the most significant bit is not masked, and will necessarily be unset.
+The test vectors in (#invalid) exercise these edge cases.
 2. If IS\_NEGATIVE(s) returns TRUE, decoding fails.
 3. Process s as follows: